 Use Item Banks to pull all questions or a specific number of questions randomly from a pool.
 This is a good way to add variety to the exam and/or keep similar questions together.

-- To create an Item Bank, open any quiz in New Quizzes or create a New Quiz and navigate to the quiz builder page (by clicking "Save" at the bottom of the page).
-The click the 3-dot options menu in the top right corner (next to Return).
+1. To create an Item Bank, open any quiz in New Quizzes and click the 3-dot options menu in the top right corner.

-- To add questions, click on the name of the newly created bank and click "+New."
-Click "Done" after creating each question.
+4. To add questions, click on the name of the newly created bank and click +New.
+Click Done after creating each question.
 Your questions will be automatically saved in the Item Bank.
-Click "Return" to go back to the quiz builder.
+Click Return to go back to the quiz builder.

-- To insert banked questions into a quiz, open the quiz and click the "+" icon as if you were going to create a new question.
+5. To insert banked questions into a quiz, open the quiz and click the + icon to create a new question.

-- Click the piggy bank icon, then click on the name of a specific Item Bank.
+6. Click the piggy bank icon, then click on the name of a specific Item Bank.
+Be sure to check that you are opening the correct item bank.
+The page will default to the last bank you opened.

-- Click the "All/Random" button, then close the item bank by clicking the "X" in the top left corner of the Item Banks tab.
+7. Click the All/Random button (do not click on specific questions unless you only want to add those questions), then close the item bank tab selector by clicking the X in the top left corner of the tab.

 Note: Questions pulled from the same Item Bank must have the same number of points.